A new notion of dimension for dynamical systems and shift embeddability: Dimension for actions of amenable groups

 \section{Dimension for actions of amenable groups}

 In this section we discuss the quantity $\dim(X,T)$ where $(X,T)$ is a $\Gamma$-dynamical system and $\Gamma$ is a countable amenable group.
-It is in this generality that Gromov's mean dimension makes sense \footnote{The definition of mean dimension has been generalized to actions of sofic groups \cite{MR3077882}.
-Related results about $\dim(X,T)$ and sofic mean dimension for actions of sofic groups will be presented elsewhere.}.
+The basic definition of mean dimension of a dynamical system $(X,T)$ requires amenability of the acting group $\Gamma$.
+A more involved definition of a generalization called ``sofic-mean dimension'' has been defined for actions of sofic groups \cite{MR3077882}.
+Related results about $\dim(X,T)$ and sofic mean dimension for actions of sofic groups will be presented elsewhere.
 One of the definitions of amenability of $\Gamma$ is the condition that $\Prob(X,T) \ne \emptyset$ for any $\Gamma$-dynamical system $(X,T)$.
 So in this setting we always have $\dim(X,T) \ge 0$.
-We will show that $\mdim(X,T) \le \dim(X,T)$, and that equality holds if $(X,T)$ satisfies the \emph{uniform Rokhlin property (URP)}.
+We will show that $\mdim(X,T) \le \dim(X,T)$, and that equality holds if $(X,T)$ satisfies the \emph{uniform Rokhlin property (URP)}, a property that we will soon recall.

 Let $\Gamma$ be a countable amenable group, $(X,T)$ a $\Gamma$-dynamical system and $0<t < +\infty$.
 Recall that $\mdim(X,T) <t$ if and only if for every $\epsilon$ there exists a finite set $F \Subset \Gamma$ and an open cover $\mathcal{U} \in \Cov(X)$ so that $\mesh(T_\gamma^{-1}(X))< \epsilon$ for all $\gamma \in F$ and so that $\ord(\mathcal{U}) < |F|t$.